 But rest that drink on your soap dish as the bathroom fills with steam, and double the benefits.
 Multiple studies have shown that showers help people think, relax, and maximize their creativity.
 Perhaps that’s why there’s a (slightly NSFW) subreddit dedicated entirely to shower beer.
 Even the beer industry has caught on, with one Swedish company now advertising a sudsy brew.

-It’s important to note that alcohol is a depressant, and that the negative effects of irresponsible drinking will not be mitigated by showering with your vice.
-But if you can harness the power of the shower beer in moderation, it might be one of the more productive and enjoyable cold ones ones you’ll have.
+We would be remiss not to note that alcohol is a depressant, and that the negative effects of irresponsible drinking will not be offset by a bringing your vice into the bathing process.
+But if you can harness the power of the shower beer in moderation — say, after a hard workout or after an especially long day resulting in success — it might be one of the more productive and enjoyable cold ones you’ll ever have.
 Just ask Hollingsworth: “The extra release of dopamine from the shower, added with the initial benefits of the ‘one drink a day’ philosophy, can actually help reduce stress a lot.”